Cropi/IIS-project/README.md

 - Run: composer install
 - Run: cp .env.example .env
 - Run: php artisan key:generate
+- `mysql -u root -p # run it as a supervisor`
+- `CREATE DATABASE IIS`
-- Configure the Laravel environment file (database name, user, host).
+- Configure the Laravel '.env' environment file (database name, user, host).
+  - DB_DATABASE=IIS
+  - DB_USERNAME=root
+  - DB_PASSWORD=root
+- `php artisan migrate`
-- Run php artisan migrate.
+- `php artisan db:seed`
+- If everything went well you can run the server on your localhost by `php artisan serve`
-- Go to your browser and to your configured domain you should see the laravel welcome view.
+- Open your localhost to see the welcome page.
+For example: http://127.0.0.1:8000.
-- Go to http://{your_domain}/register and register a new user to login and see the home